juniordev4life/covibike/README.md

-# shortaway
+# covibike

-> My world-class Nuxt.js project
+A short project as a task during a hiring process.

 ## Build Setup